mspnp/aks-baseline/README.md

 We have provided some sample deployment scripts that you could adapt for your own purposes while doing a POC/spike on this.
 Those scripts are found in the [inner-loop-scripts directory](./inner-loop-scripts).
 They include some additional considerations and may include some additional narrative as well.
 Consider checking them out.
 They consolidate most of the walk-through performed above into combined execution steps.

+## A Note on Preview Features

+While this reference implementation tends to avoid preview features of AKS to ensure you have the best customer support experience; there are some features you may wish to evaluate in pre-production clusters that augment features around security, manageability, etc. Consider trying out and providing feedback on the following.
+As these features come out of preview, this reference implementation may be updated to incorporate them.

+* [Azure RBAC for Kubernetes Authentication](https://docs.microsoft.com/azure/aks/manage-azure-rbac) - an extension of the Azure AD integration already in this reference implementation.
+Instead of AD Group binding, you can bind to Azure RBAC role assignments.
+* [Host-based encryption](https://docs.microsoft.com/azure/aks/enable-host-encryption) - Leverages added data encryption on your VMs' temp and OS disks.
+* [Node image upgrades](https://docs.microsoft.com/azure/aks/node-image-upgrade) - Built-in OS patch management and may be a suitable replacement for a BYO solution, such as Kured.

 ## Advanced topics

 This reference implementation intentionally does not cover more advanced scenarios.
 For example topics like the following are not addressed: